 Finding your perfect match in life seems to have some similarities to finding the perfect match for law school.
-So it's no wonder admissions dean Sarah Zearfoss, '92, an acknowledged expert in the latter, has also been known to dabble in the former, as in the case when classmates who wouldn't have met without her asked her to marry them in the inner courtyard (#60).
-She has since married five more couples, including three pairs of alumni and a couple who met through Michigan Law connections.
+So it's no wonder admissions dean Sarah Zearfoss, '92, an acknowledged expert in the latter, has also been known to dabble in the former, as in the case when classmates who wouldn't have met without her asked her to marry them in the inner courtyard (#61).
+She has since married four more couples: three more pairs of alumni and a couple who met through Michigan Law connections.
 So while nobody's sure exactly which denomination granted it, Dean Z, among her many other powers, also has the authority to marry.
-Michigan has since the 19 Law professor Today, our Er Michigan has been an environmental law leader since the 1960s, when a groundbreaking Michigan Law professor, Joseph L. Sax, helped create the field.
-Today, our Environmental and Energy Law Program (EELP) is one of the most extensive in the country.
-Its faculty have served in the US Department of Energy, the US Department of Justice, and the Environmental Protection Agency.
-They have testified before Congress, and their research and scholarship have been cited in numerous US Supreme Court opinions.
-Beyond the special career panels, lectures, conferences, and symposia hosted by the EELP and the Michigan Journal of Environmental and Administrative Law, there's also a busy Environmental Law Society.
+Michigan has been an environmental law leader since the 1960s, when a groundbreaking Michigan Law professor, Joseph L. Sax, helped create the field.
+Today, our Environmental Law and Policy Program (ELPP) is one of the most extensive in the country.
+Its faculty include Prof. David Uhlmann, President Biden's pick to serve as assistant administrator for enforcement and compliance assurance at the EPA.
+Beyond the special career panels, lectures, conferences, and symposia hosted by the ELPP and the Michigan Journal of Environmental and Administrative Law, there's also a busy Environmental Law Society.
 Its members will happily act as guides on your pathway to becoming an environmental lawyer-or, alternatively, they'll act as literal guides as they help you enjoy the spectacular beauty of the Great Lakes State on one of their camping, hiking, or sledding trips.
-GREE

 You haven't seen this much green carpet since the last time you went to the Big House® (#75).
 But trust us, the overall effect is pastoral-or as pastoral as can be expected in one of the world's greatest collections of legal research materials.
 And thanks to the natural light and all that green, you hardly even know that you're underground, in one of the most architecturally innovative libraries ever.

+40 THE LAW

+K

+BRA